 Gourmet Getaways for Foodies in Yorkshire

-Gourmet getaways are perfect for foodies and food heaven awaits in Yorkshire.
-The region has more Michelin starred restaurants than anywhere in the UK outside of London, not to mention gourmet food festivals and market towns serving up the very best in local produce and ingredients.
+Gourmet getaways are perfect for foodies, and a food haven awaits in Yorkshire.
+The region has more Michelin starred restaurants than any other county, not to mention gourmet food festivals and market towns serving up the very best in local produce and ingredients.
 Or if you’re an aspiring chef, you might fancy putting your own cooking skills to the test when staying at our luxury hotel apartments in York or Harrogate.

 Michelin Star Experience